elijahjorell/random-food-picker/README.md

 # random-food-picker
-For when you're overwhelmed by the responsibility of choosing where to eat
+For when choosing where to eat is too much